-Defence bases are busy places, you may need to leave a message on an answering machine so that we can return your phone call.
-Alternatively, you may write to your local base, addressing your letter to the Base Command Post.
+Defence bases are busy places so you may need to leave a voicemail message on an answering machine, please ensure that you leave contact details in order for us to return your phone call.

-If you make an enquiry, your enquiry will be recorded and an investigation will be commenced to determine if it was an Air Force aircraft, and then to determine if Air Force was operating within relevant procedures and guidelines.
+All enquiries or complaints will be registered and if requested or required, an investigation will be commenced to determine if it was a military aircraft and if it was operating within the relevant procedures and guidelines.